Topics

 Example

 When we sit down to write an essay or a story, we grab the pen or the keyboard to write.
 The mind then starts the process of choosing words and so on.
 The environment in which we perform these tasks may have various things or sounds that normally distract our attention.
 Nevertheless, we are not distracted and remained focused on writing the material.
-Our thoughts and actions revolve around the sarne points.
+Our thoughts and actions revolve around the same points.

 The same goes for driving.
 While driving a vehicle, our entire focus remains on the traffic as well as the mechanical aspect of driving.
 Moreover, because of that mental focus our body is able to control and operate the vehicle.
 During driving we try our best to remain focused on the road and the incoming traffic; while at the same time we chat with the passengers in the vehicle, listen to our favorite radio or music and various thoughts cross our minds, but our intentional focus never shifts from driving.